derele/NamibiaNanopore/README.md

 So far only seqeunces annotated to the genus "Gregarina" are found those are database artefacts (or, less likely imo, PCR artefacts).
-We have to investigate some of thes sequences more thoroghly, but for
+We have to investigate some of these sequences more thoroughly, but for
 now: we should establish more specific Apicomplexa primers to really amplify from blood or ticks.